JohnLozier/copilotForward/README.md

 - Student with Student Developer Pack (should allow for free usage of all models)
 - Existing Github Pro or copilot subscription
-- Basic free usage of models such as gpt-o4 inside cursor
+- Basic free usage of models such as gpt-4.1 and gpt-4o inside cursor

+### ⚠️ IMPORTANT ⚠️

+Cursor currently only support non reasoning models when using openai api keys.
+Hopefully they will change this in the future as this is supported through the api
+See [here](https://docs.cursor.com/settings/api-keys#will-my-api-key-be-stored-or-leave-my-device) for more information.

+Currently you can only use modles like gpt-4.1 and gpt-4o inside cursor.
+Github models also supports other models such as deepseek and grok, but cursor doesn't allow setting custom base urls for providers other than openai.

 ## Usage